spanner/radiant-sites-extension/README.markdown

 	$ rake ray:extension:install name="multi-site" hub="spanner"

 ### Compatibility ###
 This ought to be a drop-in replacement for the original multi_site.
-It differs from the original in that it will throw an error if no site can be found, but one of the migrations will make sure that a default site is available.
-In the normal run of events that site will catch all requests, and all manner of thing will be well.
+It differs from the original in that it will create a default site if none exists, but this should happen in the background.

 This version of multi_site does cause failures in radiant's main tests, usually when a site is required but the tests don't supply it.
 I will probably add a 'lax mode' at some point that doesn't mind if no site is defined.